Happy New Year! I hope you were able to relax and revitalize over the holidays so you can thrive in 2022.

-For these reasons and others, we at AGB suggest that boards make student success a strategic priority, and that they also consider whether board committees are structured to provide both oversight of and support for their campus efforts to advance student success.
+For these reasons and others, we at AGB suggest that foundation boards align with their institutional counterparts to make student success a priority, and that they also consider whether their foundation’s board committees are structured to ensure the foundation supports their institution’s efforts to advances student success.
 In this regard, I refer you to an August 2020 blog, “The Postpandemic Committee” by Dr. Joseph G. Burke, an AGB senior fellow and president emeritus of Keuka College.
 Burke argues that the pandemic would accelerate several changes that boards were beginning to undertake: restructuring their committees, emphasizing planning and prioritization, relying on data and data analytics, and constituting ad hoc committees that include what he calls “wider functional representation.”

 AGB’s 2021 report Policies, Practices, and Composition of Higher Education Governing Boards similarly highlights that boards vary their committee structures both to fulfil their fiduciary responsibilities for oversight and also to address their institution’s specific needs.

 To assist boards in focusing on student success, AGB has constituted a new Council for Student Success.
 As it moves forward, we will share the council’s insights, recommendations, and leading practices with you.
 For the moment, let me offer two models that some boards have adopted: